fetc90/CV/README.md

 #### University of Sussex (Sep '10 to May '14)

 H U M A N &nbsp; R I G H T S

-**Human Rights MA (Merit)**
+*Master's Degree (Merit)*

 I based my dissertation on women in prisons in the UK.
 I interviewed prison staff across the board, including male and female officers, a counsellor from the sexual offenders ward, a nurse and the prison warden.
-The research was engrossing and that whole experience was  the most rewarding I had at university.
-After doing this I have known that I want to volunteer as a teacher in prisons in the future, either teaching creative writing or an introduction to programming.
+The research was engrossing and the experience was the most rewarding I had at university.
+Because of this, one day I would like to volunteer as a teacher in prisons, teaching either creative writing or computer programming.

-**English Literature and History of Art BA (Hons) 2:1**
+E N G L I S H &nbsp; L I T E R A T U R E &nbsp; & &nbsp; A R T &nbsp; H I S T O R Y

+*Bachelor of Arts (2:1)*

-I learnt the invaluable lesson of how not to write.
-I loved reading novels and studying emotive (and some not so emotive) pieces of art.
-The only trouble was I was also reading a lot of critical art and literature essays, which meant I started imitating them in my own writing.
+During my BA, I learnt the invaluable lesson of how not to write.
+I loved reading novels and studying emotive (and some not so emotive) pieces of art, at the same time I was reading a lot of critical essays on literature and art – and unfortunately I started imitating those essays in my own writing.
 It was not effective.
 What point was I trying to make?
-Who knows, you've fallen down my Alice in Wonderland tunnel of a sentence.
+Who knows, you've fallen down my Alice-in-Wonderland-tunnel of a sentence.
 You want the readers on your side.
 You also want to know exactly what you're talking about.
 Sure, obvious now, but it takes a couple of years of waffle to fully comprehend how little sense you’re making.